martes, 18 de septiembre de 2001

 That hot late winter night

-took me to a bar to pound with beer
+led me to a bar to drink my beer,

-and at the last table of that tired environment
+and at the last table of that weary place

 (Pintura del artista español